babakfp/epicgamesapi/src/lib/docs/content.md

 ##### 🔶 `search`

-Filter products by using a search query to search for Products by their Title or Description.
+Search products by using a search query to filter them by Title or Description.

 -   Optional: `true`
 -   Type: `string`